saulmm/saulmm.github.com/_posts/2015-10-27-Mastering-coordinator.md

 In the [Google I/O 15](https://www.youtube.com/watch?v=7V-fIGMDsmE), Google released a [new support library](http://android-developers.blogspot.com.es/2015/05/android-design-support-library.html) which implements several components closely related with the [Material Design's spec](https://www.google.com/design/spec/material-design/introduction.html), among these components you can find new _ViewGroups_ like the `AppbarLayout`, `CollapsingToolbarLayout` and `CoordinatorLayout`.

-Well combined and configured these _Viewgroups_ can be very powerful, therefore I have decided to write a post with some configurations and tips.
+Well combined and configured, these _Viewgroups_ have a lot of potential.
+Therefore, I have decided to write a post with some configurations and tips.

 <br>
 ## CoordinatorLayout